 7. Constant Fishing for Compliments

 Individuals who constantly fish for compliments on social media are clear attention-seekers.
 They may post self-deprecating statements or comment about their appearance or abilities, hoping their followers will shower them with reassuring and flattering remarks.
 By seeking validation and reassurance through compliments, they aim to boost their self-esteem and feel appreciated by others.

 8. Publicizing Personal Problems

-Some individuals use social media as an outlet to share their personal problems and struggle with the world.
+Some individuals use social media to share their problems and struggles with the world.
 They may divulge intimate details about their mental health, relationships, or other challenges, seeking their followers’ attention and empathy.
 They hope to garner sympathy, support, and validation by opening up about their difficulties, creating a sense of connection and significance.

-Vaguebooking refers to the act of posting vague, attention-grabbing statuses or updates without providing any specific details.
+Vaguebooking refers to posting intentionally vague, attention-grabbing statuses or updates without providing specific details.
 These posts often contain phrases like “I can’t believe this happened” or “Feeling so betrayed right now,” intentionally leaving out the context.
 The goal is to pique the curiosity of their followers, prompting them to ask what’s wrong or what happened, leading to a flood of comments and engagement that fulfills their need for attention.